palladius/genai-googlecloud-scripts/03-ruby-medium-article-slurper/README.md

 The idea is to find a **Medium** user (eg, https://medium.com/feed/@palladiusbonton) and see what this person blogs about, and other interesting insights.

 The beauty of this example is that you can ask GenAI to also ask other questions.
-In this case, we are asking the LLM to (see/change code in `test.rb`):
+In this case, we are asking the LLM to (see/change code in `main.rb`):

 * Please write about the topics, the style, and rate the article from 1 to 10 in terms of accuracy or professionalism.
 * Please also tell me, for each article, whether it talks about Google Cloud.